PranayJuturu38/ReadmeKPI/README.md

 ## Description

 App module is responsible for exposing all the services which will be used in dynamic app and menu creation.
-You can read more about dynamic apps in following wiki link.
+More information on the dynamic apps can be found in link below.

 ````
 link